RossLieberman/alexitech/README.md

 Some values need to be set in the web.config file to configure the application:

-- "AuthUrl" is the URL provided when you configure the Alexa Skill for authentication
+- "AuthUrl" is the URL provided from Amazon when you configure the Alexa Skill for authentication, which is listed as the RedirectUrl
 - The "Manager" connection string needs to have the correct authentication values set for your database.

 Database Setup